 Earlier this week we announced the Force8 5G network extender’s arrival in the second quarter of 2019.

 SureCall’s Force8 is the first signal booster of its kind and can be installed by a professional integrator in any commercial building with the approval of each carrier.
-Force8 is engineered to strengthen and improve non-millimeter wave 5G LTE network signals for the T-Mobile 600 MHz band and the AT&T 2.3 GHz mid-band signals.
+Force8 is engineered to strengthen and improve non-millimeter wave 5G LTE network signals for the T-Mobile 600 MHz band.

 Additionally, Force8 will boost cell service for all US carriers’ 3G and 4G LTE signals, including Sprint’s 800 MHz band, a portion of the spectrum that will continue to keep cellular customers connected even after 5G LTE is able to provide full national coverage.